seethavenkatadri/InsightProject/README.md

 ## Engineering challenges

-- Joining two real-time streams of data and handle the frequency difference between them
+- Joining two real-time streams of data and handling the frequency difference between them
 - Finding the closest weather station for a given flight

 ## Trade-offs